-- Update and replace the Greater Cambridge Housing Strategy 2019 to 2023. - Set out our strategic direction, and our priorities (listed without any specific ranking or order), in relation to new and existing homes and communities and tackling housing affordability. - Demonstrate the councils' shared priorities; as well as where priorities differ between the two. - Outline what we aim to achieve going forward; with more detail in the annual action plan. - Demonstrate our commitment to working with partners and residents to help us achieve our housing vision.
+- Update and replace the Greater Cambridge Housing Strategy 2019 to 2023. - Set out our strategic direction and priorities in relation to new and existing homes and communities. - Demonstrate the councils' shared priorities; as well as where priorities differ between the two. - Outline what we aim to achieve going forward; this will form the basis of a more detailed annual action plan.